MohsiChi/adventure-quest/README.md

 ## Author

-Mohsi Chi — BNBU Computer Science and Technology, Class of 2029
+Mohsi Chi — BU Computer Science and Technology, Class of 2029